 PayPal Here Pricing

 Similar to Square, pricing for PayPal Here falls into two different categories: a swiped rate, and a keyed rate.
-You don’t need to choose one or the other; PayPal allows flexibility to swipe if you have the reader, but key cards if you misplace or forget your reader but still need to close a sale.
+You don’t need to choose one or the other; PayPal allows flexibility to swipe if you have the reader, but key cards if you misplace or forget your reader.

 PayPal Here charges a flat 2.70% of the transaction volume for all swiped credit and debit cards, including the often more expensive American Express cards.
 PayPal Here does not have a credit card transaction fee like many other smartphone processing solutions that utilize a traditional merchant account.